govuk-one-login/di-fec-ga4-demo/README.md

 Run `npm run test:integration`

-Warning: If you run it locally, you nned to have an instance of demo app running also.
+Warning: If you want to run it locally, you need to have an instance of demo app running also.